ikejiri-makoto/continue-databricks-claude-3-7-sonnet/core/llm/llms/Databricks/README.md

 Note that thinking mode is only supported by Claude 3.7 Sonnet models.

-## Type Safety and Reduced Complexity
+## May 2025 Updates

+### Parameter Handling Improvements

+The May 2025 update includes several important improvements to parameter handling for Databricks endpoints:

+1. **Intelligent `extra_body` Processing**: The implementation now automatically extracts parameters from `extra_body` and places them at the root level for Databricks compatibility
+   - This handles both OpenAI-compatible client calls and direct REST API calls
+   - Eliminates the `extra_body: Extra inputs are not permitted` error
+   - Makes the implementation more robust and flexible

+2. **Enhanced Debug Logging**: Improved logging for request parameters and response processing
+   - Complete request body logging for better debugging
+   - Detailed parameter tracking
+   - Clear error messages for parameter issues

+3. **Type-Safe Parameter Handling**: Better type definitions and handling of request parameters
+   - Clearer type definitions for request options
+   - Better error detection for unsupported parameters
+   - Safer parameter transformation

+### Thinking Mode Processing Enhancements

-With the May 2025 update, we've simplified thinking mode processing logic to focus exclusively on the `choices[0].delta.content.summary.text` format.
+With the May 2025 update, we've also simplified thinking mode processing logic to focus exclusively on the `choices[0].delta.content.summary.text` format.
 This leads to several benefits:

 1. **Improved Type Safety**: By focusing on one specific format with well-defined type guards, we avoid TypeScript compilation errors
 2. **Reduced Complexity**: The simplified approach makes the code easier to understand and maintain